 |Title:||Joel E. Smilow, Class of 1954 Head Coach|

-Jones served as an assistant coach to Villanova’s Jay Wright for the 2007 USA Basketball Men’s Pan American Games Team.
-He helped tutor Georgetown’s Roy Hibbert, Michigan State’s Drew Neitzel and Indiana’s D.J.
+Jones has gained experience with USA Basketball in his time at Yale as well.
+He served as an assistant coach to Villanova’s Jay Wright for the 2007 USA Basketball Men’s Pan American Games Team, helping tutor Georgetown’s Roy Hibbert, Michigan State’s Drew Neitzel and Indiana’s D.J.
 White.
 In 2006, Jones was selected by the USA Basketball Men’s Collegiate Committee, chaired by Syracuse’s Jim Boeheim, as a court coach for the 2006 USA Men’s U18 National Team Trials.

-Jones also has served as a guest analyst on the CBS College Sports Television Network on a number of occasions.
+Jones also has shared his insight with college basketball fans, serving as a guest analyst on the CBS College Sports Television Network on a number of occasions.

 In addition to his coaching duties, Jones has been active in the New Haven community.
 Each summer he runs the James Jones Bulldog Basketball Camp.
 In 2002 he was the recipient of the President’s Award from the Greater New Haven NAACP at its 85th Freedom Fund dinner.